-4.9.7 A summary of the BOWL organisational structure and the key roles during the construction of the Project is set out in Figure 4.2 below.
-The interface with the Key contractors is indicated by reference to Figure 4.3 to 4.5 below which show further detail of the Key Contractor organisational structure and key roles and responsibilities.
+4.10.7 A summary of the BOWL organisational structure and the key roles during the construction of the Development is set out in Figure 4.2 below.
 The main BOWL roles and responsibilities are described in Table 4.3.
+The interface with the Key Contractors is indicated by reference to Figures 4.3 to 4.5 below which show further detail of the Key Contractor organisational structure.